projectweekend/Pi-Pin-Manager/README.md

 ### Configure It

-A config file, written in [YAML](http://en.wikipedia.org/wiki/YAML), is used to define the initial pin setup.
-If a pin is not defined here it will not be available to the `PinManager`.
+When creating an instance of `pi_pin_manager.PinManager`, there are two ways you can supply pin configuration information: A config file, written in [YAML](http://en.wikipedia.org/wiki/YAML) or a dictionary.
+If a pin is not defined at this step it will not be available to the `PinManager`.

+#### Configure with file

 The following snippet shows an example configuration file:

 ```yaml
 18: